 - Tap water is drinkable (potable) but tastes and smells poorly

-- Concerned about or there is a risk of lead contamination
+- Concerned about or risk of lead contamination

-- The tap water is not drinkable and needs to be treated due to risk of e.g. bacteria (Legionella, E.coli) or viruses (enteroviruses)?
+- The tap water is not drinkable and needs to be treated due to risk of e.g. bacteria (Legionella, E.coli, etc) or viruses (enteroviruses)?

 - Preference for distilled tap water removing all contaminants and minerals